 The Halo Sport Foundation: Supporting Tomorrow's Sporting Stars

-The London Olympics and Paralympics underlined the crucial role of access to good training opportunities, but it also demonstrated how one generation of successful athletes can motivate others who watch them train and compete.
+The Rio Olympics and Paralympics underlined the crucial role of access to good training opportunities, but it also demonstrated how one generation of successful athletes can motivate others who watch them train and compete.

 It illustrated how athletes go on to give something back to their community via sport, by way of coaching or training or fundraising.